matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

             Ab1 Ab2 Aa1
 ```

-- If you find a class hierarchy getting out of control, too many derived classes
+- If you find a class hierarchy getting out of control, too many derived classes.

 ```
             A               N